 * Stories are provided with permission of members and are anonymous to protect privacy.

-The Daybreak community is ideal for people who have made a decision that they want to change their relationship with alcohol, and want to explore that further and connect with others who are on a similar journey.
+The Daybreak community is ideal for people who have made the decision to change their relationship with alcohol, and want to connect with others who are on a similar journey.

-Get a response within minutes of sharing your alcohol craving.
+Get a response within minutes of sharing to the community.

-Develop new habits that replace your urge to open the fridge.
+Start new habits that replace your urge to drink.

-Our clinical team talks members through alcohol urges.
+Our clinical team supports you through alcohol urges.

 Daybreak is appropriate for most people who are wanting to change their relationship with alcohol.
-If a person is in significant distress, such as experiencing thoughts of suicide or self harm, we encourage them to seek more intensive and face to face support.
-Although the community is supportive, evidence shows that if people are in significant distress, supportive communities are not effective.
-More structured and targeted support is necessary.
+If a person is in significant distress, such as experiencing thoughts of suicide or self harm, we encourage them to seek more intensive and face-to-face support.
+Although the community on Daybreak is supportive, evidence shows that if people are in significant distress, supportive communities are not effective and more structured and targeted support is necessary.